 Bachelors Degree in Fire Science: Program Information

-Individuals who are interested in advancing to positions of leadership within fire service organizations might consider pursuing an education beyond an associate's degree.
-One degree program available for fire service professionals leads to a Bachelor of Science in Fire Science.
+Individuals who are interested in advancing to positions of leadership within fire service organizations might consider pursuing a Bachelor of Science in Fire Science.
+Find out about the curriculum, admissions standards, continuing education and career statistics.

 The majority of fire fighters gain their education and training through 2-year associate's degree programs and on-the-job instruction.
 However, some universities and community colleges offer 4-year bachelor's degree programs in fire science for those individuals who are interested in earning positions of management and leadership in the fire service industry.